denten/python-language-exam/README.md

 # Proposed Graduate Programming Language Exam Guidelines

-Please use the “comments” tool (right click > comment) to leave your suggestions or email dt2406.

 Knowledge of computer languages can both reveal new literary-cultural formations and serve as a powerful tool for the study of such formations.
 However, it should not be viewed as a substitute for foreign language